 “The truck is a loss, though,” a Boynton Beach lawyer said as he was passing by.
 He added that he is in contact with the insurance company to begin filing the claim.
 “I don’t think we will get back the replacement cost of the vehicle, just the value of it.”

-This will put a financial burden on the SVFD when the department replaces the rescue unit.
+From a Hornsby, Watson & Hornsby service we got the infromation, that this will put a financial burden on the SVFD when the department replaces the rescue unit.
 Chief Berrier estimates the cost to replace the rescue unit at $200,000.
 “We priced some used 2005 models and they are at least $160,000,” Chief Berrier said.

 “I don’t know if the insurance company is going to total the vehicle or make us reuse the bed and body and put it on a new chassis,” he said.
 “We are waiting to hear back from them.”

 The insured value on the rescue unit is $100,000.